-George and Owen FitzGeorge
+George and Owen FitzGeorge and George Tudor

 Since the publication of Royal Mistresses and Bastards in 2007 I have had correspondence with Paul Fitz-George about an ancestor George Fitz-George, gentleman, who married at St Anne, Limehouse, in 1859, and died at 144 Stanhope Street, Regents Park, London, in 1870, aged 30.
 This George Fitz-George had a brother Owen Fitz-George, an insurance agent, who married at St Pancras, London, in 1867 and died at Chinnor House, Sandgate, Kent, in 1894.
 The brothers, who were born in 1839 and 1841 respectively, described their father as George Fitz-George, gentleman.
 Owen said in the 1871 and 1891 censuses that he was born in France and the Crew List of the ship on which he served in 1856-7 says that he was born at Paris.

-In 1888 various newspapers, in reports about a case of champagne delivered in error to his address, described Owen Fitz-George as "a son of the Duke of Cambridge".
-Reynolds's Newspaper of 12 February 1888 called him a son of the Duke of Cambridge; Lloyd's Weekly of 5 February had its report under the heading "A Duke's Son Sued for £3" and that of 12 February under the heading "The Action Against a Duke's Son"; The Ipswich Journal of 6 February 1888 had a similar note under the heading "The Duke's Son and the Champagne".
+In 1888 many newspapers, in reports about a case of champagne delivered in error to his address, described Owen Fitz-George as "a son of the Duke of Cambridge".
+For example Reynolds's Newspaper of 12 February 1888 called him a son of the Duke of Cambridge; Lloyd's Weekly of 5 February had its report under the heading "A Duke's Son Sued for £3" and that of 12 February under the heading "The Action Against a Duke's Son"; The Ipswich Journal of 6 February 1888 had a similar note under the heading "The Duke's Son and the Champagne".

 The existence of these two children, ostensibly sons of George, Duke of Cambridge, was quite unknown to the present day descendants of the Duke's illegal marriage to Sarah Fairbrother, and is not mentioned in the standard book about him, Giles St Aubyn's The Royal George (1963).

 Paul Fitz-George has two letters written in English by the boys' father, signing himself 'George Fitz-George', one written to their mother Anne ('Madame Fitz-George') at 5 rue de la Coupe, Boulogne-sur-Mer, France, from 'London' on 26 May 1843, and one written from 'Paris' to the eldest boy on 20 January 1847.
 The 1843 letter followed a hurried and furtive visit to Boulogne and the receipt of a 'cruel' and 'unkind' letter from Anne.
 That George Fitz-George was not married to Anne is clear from the letter.
 She had been born at Biggleswade, Bedfordshire, in 1815, and eventually came back to England, describing herself as a widow 'supported by friend' in 1871, and dying, also at 144 Stanhope Street, in 1873.
-The French census returns show her maiden name as Edwards.
+The French census returns give her maiden name as Edwards.

 Although it seemed possible that the newspaper reporters in 1888 were jumping to conclusions from the surname FitzGeorge alone, it seemed nevertheless also possible that 'George Fitz-George' was indeed Prince George of Cambridge.
-However, having studied some entries in his diary for 1850 (kindly obtained through the good offices of Miss Diana FitzGeorge-Balfour and her brother Robin FitzGeorge-Balfour) and compared these with the handwriting of the 1843 letter, it is clear that they were not written by the same man.
+However, having studied some entries in his diary for 1850 (kindly obtained through the good offices of Miss Diana FitzGeorge-Balfour and her brother Robin FitzGeorge-Balfour) and compared these with the handwriting of the 1843 letter, it was clear that they were not written by the same man.
 The capital letters, the tales of 'y's' and 'g's', etc., are in many instances quite differently formed.
 The Registrar at the Royal Archives has agreed that the handwriting "does not look to us like the examples we have of the Prince's hand" and was unable to find anything in her records to confirm that they were written by Prince George.
 The Registrar has a letter from the Prince dated from St James's Palace, 1 January 1847, in which he says that he intends 'starting from London about Wednesday or Thursday next' for Dublin, but there is no evidence that he was in Paris in January 1847 (or, indeed, in Boulogne in 1843).
 Unfortunately his diaries from 1833 to 1849 have been destroyed.

 However, a further letter to Anne in Boulogne, produced by a family relative, postmarked Oxford and dated 5 July 1854, is fair evidence that it was not written by Prince George (now, since 1850, Duke of Cambridge) as he had gone to Paris and left there for Vienna on 18 April 1854 to take up his divisional command in the Crimea, only returning to England on 30 January 1855 [St Aubyn (1963) 63, 93].